Available with Geostatistical Analyst license.

 Before building the regression kriging model, the explanatory variable rasters are transformed into their principal components, and these principal components are used as the explanatory variables in the regression model.
 The principal components are linear combinations (weighted sums) of the explanatory variables and are calculated such that each principal component is uncorrelated with every other principal component.
 Because they are mutually uncorrelated, using principal components solves the problem of multicollinearity (explanatory variables that are correlated with each other) in the regression model.

 Each principal component captures a certain proportion of the total variability of the explanatory variables.
-In many cases, most of the information contained in all explanatory variables can be captured in just a few principal components.
+In many cases, most of the information contained in all explanatory variables can be captured in only a few principal components.
 By discarding the least useful principal components, the model calculation becomes more stable and efficient without significant loss of accuracy.
 You can control how much variation the principal components must account for by using the Minimum cumulative percent of variance parameter.

 Why the explanatory variables must be rasters

 In this tool, all explanatory variables must be supplied as rasters, and the regression kriging model is constructed by extracting the values of the explanatory variable rasters that fall under each input point.
 You may be wondering why the explanatory variables cannot be fields on the same point feature class that stores the dependent variable.
-To make a prediction at a new location, the explanatory variables must be measured at the new location in order to calculate the prediction from the regression kriging model.
+To make a prediction at a new location, the explanatory variables must be measured at the new location to calculate the prediction from the regression kriging model.
 If the explanatory variables were fields on the input dependent variable features, you would only be able to make predictions at the input point locations.
 To actually interpolate (predict values at new locations), the explanatory variables must be measured at the locations where you want to interpolate.
 The most natural way to specify the explanatory variables at every prediction location is to store the explanatory variables as rasters.

 If your explanatory variables are not in raster format, but instead are stored as fields in the input dependent variable features, you should convert every explanatory variable to a raster using one of the available interpolation methods.
 However, it should be noted that EBK Regression Prediction assumes that the explanatory variables are measured values (rather than interpolated predictions), so any error introduced while interpolating the explanatory variables will not be properly accounted for in the subsequent calculations.
 In practice, this means that predictions could be biased and standard errors could be underestimated.